Questions

 Question('free_text', question_name = """favorite_item_1""", question_text = """What is your favorite food?""")]

-Note that a unique question_name has been automatically generated based on the parameter values.
-We can also specify that the paramater values be inserted in the question name (so long as they are Pythonic):
+We can alternatively specify that the paramater values be inserted in the question name to create the unique identifiers (so long as they are Pythonic):

 from edsl import QuestionFreeText, ScenarioList, Scenario